RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_formatting.md

 Since we will use regular expressions to identify tags within translatable strings, you need to add the regular expressions namespace to your class, i.e. ```System.Text.RegularExpressions```

 Second, add the ```Sdl.FileTypeSupport.Framework.Formatting``` namespace.
-This namespace is required to access the functionality used to apply display character formatting in the editor of <Var:ProductName>.
+This namespace is required to access the functionality used to apply display character formatting in the editor of Var:ProductName.

 To keep this project simple, let us proceed on the assumption that a text file can only contain the < b> tag for applying bold character formatting.
 To reflect this in your code, add a new formatting member to the global settings of your class: